RMS Majestic (1914): Conception and construction

 On June 10, 1913, the first ship of the Imperator-class trio, SS Imperator, made its maiden voyage.
 The second, a slightly larger liner, SS Vaterland, did the same in May 1914.
-The last of the trio was decided to be named Bismarck.
-Her keel was laid shortly after the launch of the Vaterland, in the spring of 1913, in the Blohm & Voss shipyards in Hamburg, Germany, under the watchful eyes of Kaiser Wilhelm II.
+It was decided to name the last of the trio Bismarck.
+Her keel was laid shortly after the launch of the Vaterland, in the spring of 1913, in the Blohm & Voss shipyards in Hamburg, Germany, with Kaiser Wilhelm II in attendance.
 The original project called for the Bismarck to be similar to the Vaterland, which itself differed from the Imperator in several ways, including the fact that the ducts of its chimneys did not descend into the center of the ship, but split into smaller pipes that run along its sides, allowing for larger interior spaces.
 Bismarck was intended to be the same size as Vaterland, in both tonnage and length, but a miscommunication that Cunard's Aquitania would be larger made HAPAG demand an extra 6 ft in length, increasing her gross tonnage.
 This purported news had already prompted the company to bolt an eagle-shaped figurehead to the Imperator in order to gain some precious meters.
 In reality, Aquitania was 50 ft shorter than both Vaterland and Bismarck.
 As an employee of HAPAG noted with annoyance, these six feet were particularly expensive, since they required a total revision of the plans and the addition of two couples in the center of the ship to allow this modification of the structure.
 However, this allowed Bismarck to remain the largest liner ever built until the completion of SS Normandie in 1935.

 Bismarck was launched on 20 June 1914 by Countess Hanna von Bismarck, the granddaughter of the 19th century German Chancellor Otto von Bismarck.
-During the launching ceremony Countess Bismarck had difficulty breaking the bottle of champagne herself by swinging it too late and Kaiser Wilhelm II had to assist by quick-wittedly snatching the bottle that had missed the ship's hull and throwing it himself, finally causing it to break.
+During the launching ceremony Countess Bismarck had difficulty breaking the bottle of champagne herself by swinging it too late and Kaiser Wilhelm II had to assist by snatching the bottle that had missed the ship's hull and throwing it himself, finally causing it to break.